 How to Change Air Compressor Oil

 Like any other tool, air compressors also need maintenance.
 Part of this is changing the oil that you are using.
 It is very easy to change oil.
 For Husky air compressor oil, the most basic rule is to change it every three months.
-For new compressors, you need to change the oil after 50 hours.
+For new compressors, you need to change the oil after first 50 hours.
 Always monitor the oil level through the oil level sight glass.
 Do not wait for your oil to drop below the red line.
 If you use your air compressor several times a week, the more that you need to change it regularly.

 Before changing oil, allow your air compressor to run first so that the oil will have a warm-up period.
 Next, unplug the unit.
 Hold a pan under the end of the pump.
 Use the pan to collect the oil upon removing the oil drain plug.
 After the collection, replace the plug.
 Finally, replace the oil tank with the new oil.
 Again, although they almost have the same contents, it is not recommended to change Husky compressor oil with motor oil.
 To prevent ending up with a messy garage, you may also tape a funnel below the oil drain so that the oil being collected will drain through it.
 Since Husky compressor oil is not very viscous, you may also lift the end of the handle to increase the discharge of oil.